top of page

 Contact and Directions

-Contact us to inquire about bus tours and planning your visit to our museum.
+Contact us to inquire about bus tours and planning your visit.

 Chester County, Pennsylvania, played a significant role in the Underground Railroad, serving as a vital corridor for freedom seekers traveling north from Maryland and Delaware.
 Its proximity to the Mason-Dixon Line, coupled with a strong Quaker presence and a thriving community of free African Americans, fostered an environment conducive to the clandestine network.

-Contact Us to learn more about the rich history of the mid-19th Century abolitionist movement in Kennett Square and the surrounding areas.
+Contact us to discover more about the rich history of the mid-19th Century abolitionist movement in Kennett Square and surrounding areas.
+You can reach us at (484) 544-5070.
+Please leave a message, and we will return your call.
+This number, along with our email address, info@kennettundergroundrr.org, is monitored daily.

 Dinah Mendenhall cropped 1.jpg